cerner/terra-toolkit/scripts/aggregate-themes/README.md

 Within this file declare and export an object containing your theme configuration.

-This configuration will be used to aggregate nested dependency themes and output a single `aggregated-themes.js` file.
+This configuration will be used to aggregate nested dependency themes and output a single `aggregated-themes.js` file inside a `generatedThemes` directory.
 This file will be automatically included as an entry point within your application if you are using the webpack configuration provided by terra-toolkit.

 Theme files must follow naming conventions to be aggregated.
 Theme files are expected be within a namespaced directory within a `themes` directory.